Script

 Variables that frequently need to be added or updated such as latest pages, events and star ratings are put in a smaller "data.js" file.

-Functions specific to one section of the site are in "standard.js" in the section folder.
+Functions specific to one section of the site are in individual "standard.js" files in each section folder.

 When only one page uses a special function it is placed in the HTML page.
 For example the Ex-member pages have functions to write page content (based on data held in "xmem.js")